What Causes Periodontal Disease?

 Surgical Treatments

 Surgical options become the only available treatment once the disease moves into the latter stages.
-Pocket reduction surgery, gum grafts, and bone grafts can be used to treat gum disease and its harmful side effects.
+Pocket reduction surgery, gum grafts, and bone grafts can be used to treat gum disease and its side effects.
+Visit our ORAL SURGERY page to learn more about the surgical services our practice offers.